goatshriek/stumpless/docs/examples/network/README.md

 then you can use the builder style of target creation instead of directly opening it.
 This will create a target with the given parameters, but won't try to open it right away.
 This allows you to create the target, set any necessary options, and then attempt to open it when the time is right.
-The TCP over IPv4 example uses this approach.
+The TCP example uses this approach.

     new_target = stumpless_new_network_target( "new-udp4-target",
                                                STUMPLESS_IPV4_NETWORK_PROTOCOL,